gray-adeyi/pypaystack2/docs/index.md

 ```

 ## License

 This project is licensed under the terms of the MIT license.

-## Notice
-This project is a third party open source project and is in no way directly related to Paystack.
-It's made out of love ♥️
-for the services offered by Paystack.
-You can help make it better.
-If you find typos while reading this documentation or
-you find any part of it that's out of date, also if you find any bugs while using it or have ideas to make it better,
-please create an issue at the projects [github repo](https://gray-adeyi.github.io/pypaystack2/).

 ## Contributors

 - [gray-adeyi](https://github.com/gray-adeyi)

 ## Buy me a coffee